jyxi7676/STtools/doc/readme1.md

   *   --outprefix or -o: Output prefix for STARsolo alignemnt, if not given, outprefix will be set to 'Sample'
   *   --tiles: The tiles that the user are interested in for Step 3,4,5,6.
 If more than one tiles are given, separate them by comma.
   *   --binsize: Side length of square grid.
 By default, sidesize=300
-  *   --window: Sise of sliding window.
+  *   --window: Size of sliding window.
 By default, window=150
   *   --cores: Number of cores for parralell computing of step 5.
 By default is 5.
   *   --maxScale: max color bar value for HDMI discovery plot in step 2, if not given, will use the max number of HDMI reads.
   *   --alpha: Transparency for plotting in step 6.
 If not given, alpha=0.01